DoGutierrez/DorisGutierrezR/README.md

 I am currently a PhD student in Computer Science at Stony Brook University, specializing in Extended Reality (VR, MR, AR), specifically the Human-Computer
 Interaction aspect.
-I am on study leave from my full-time position as a Professor at the Technological University of Panama, where I have taught and conducted research in areas such as computer programming, data structures, artificial intelligence, computer graphics, Digital Animation and Videogames, Formal Languages Automata and Compilers, among others.
+I am on study leave from my full-time position as a Professor at the Technological University of Panama, where I have taught and conducted research in areas such as computer programming, data structures, artificial intelligence, computer graphics, Digital Animation and Videogames, Formal Languages, Automata and Compilers, among others.

 ## Features

-- **Portfolio**: Highlights of my projects.
 - **Resume**: A downloadable copy of my CV.
 - **Contact Information**: Links to my email
+- **Publications**: List of my publications

 ## Technologies Used